-The Citrix Workspace app for Linux provides an enhanced Desktop Viewer toolbar.
+Starting with the 2408 version, Citrix Workspace app for Linux provides an enhanced Desktop Viewer toolbar.

-The new toolbar provides the following options:
+The enhanced Desktop Viewer toolbar provides the following options:

 - Show or hide toolbar Click this button to show or hide the Desktop Viewer toolbar - Switch desktop Click this button to see the available open desktops.
-You can switch to the another desktop by clicking on the desktop that you want to access.
-The opened desktop shows in the front. - Shortcuts Click this button to access the shortcuts.
-The available shortcut is Ctrl+Alt+Del. - Devices Click this button to access the options in the Devices section. - Preferences Click this button to access the options in the Preferences section. - Minimize Click this button to minimize the virtual session. - Fullscreen or Restore Click Fullscreen button to expand the desktop session to full screen.
-Click Restore button to restore the fullscreen session to the previous window mode. - Disconnect / Sign out Click this button to sign out or to disconnect from a virtual session.
+You can switch to another desktop by clicking the desktop that you want to access.
+The opened desktop shows in the front. - Ctrl+Alt+Del Click this button to access the shortcuts.
+The available shortcut is Ctrl+Alt+Del. - Devices Click this button to access the options in the Devices section. - Preferences Click this button to access the options in the Preferences section. - Minimize Click this button to minimize the virtual session. - Fullscreen or Restore Click the "Fullscreen" button to expand the desktop session to full screen.
+Click the "Restore" button to restore the full screen session to the previous window mode. - Disconnect / Sign out Click this button to sign out or to disconnect from a virtual session.